-Described in 1976 and individualized in 1979, Wells syndrome is a rare dermatosis of unknown etiology.
+Described in 1971, Wells syndrome is a rare dermatosis of unknown etiology.
 It is characterized by a benign but recurrent evolution.
 Wells syndrome is mainly observed in adults but can occur at any age.
 Family cases have been described, but in most cases, this cutaneous disorder is sporadic.

 The pathogenesis of Wells syndrome is unknown.
 It may be explained as an inappropriate eosinophilic reaction to a wide variety of stimuli due to an abnormal function of eosinophil regulatory systems.
 Many triggering factors have been proposed: insect bites, drugs, allergic contact dermatitis, an underlying myeloproliferative disorder, and infections (e.g., dermatophytes, viruses, Toxocara canis).